-An intimate workshop for community minded artists wanting to expand the use of narrative and enhance storytelling in their artistic practice.
-Join Ruth for part lecture and part informal group interaction that will be engaging and honest.
+Join artist and social activist Ruth Chase for an intimate workshop designed for community-minded artists of all mediums wanting to expand their use of narrative and enhance storytelling in their artistic practice.
+Ruth will provide useful tools in this part lecture and part informal group interaction that will be engaging and honest.

 WALK AWAY WITH

 - How to interview people for the purpose of creating art

 - Easy steps to take your social passion into your art practice

 - Fresh ideas for expanding on your medium

 - Knowing what the difference is between a commission vs. Biographical Portrait

 - How to develop a connection with your subject

 - Understanding how to use your art to be in service others

 - How to use narrative and why it is essential in art-making